 Ohio is most concerned about silver, bighead, and grass carp.
 These fish can grow up to 100 lbs, but typically average around 30-40 lbs.

-They breed like mosquitoes, spawning multiple times each year, and eat like hogs, eating up to 20% of their body weight daily in plankton that native fish need to survive.
+They breed like mosquitoes, spawning multiple times each year, and eat like hogs, eating up to 20% of their body weight daily in plankton.
+This combination makes them a fierce competitor that can consume much of the plankton that native fish need to survive.

 To make matters worse, silver carp are easily startled and will jump up to 8 feet out of the water when disturbed by a passing boat.
 These fish have injured boaters in several states.

-The OEC is working with federal, state, and local governments and national, regional, state, and local organizations across the Great Lakes and the Ohio River basin to stop this invasion of these carp.
+The OEC is works with federal, state, and local governments and national, regional, state, and local organizations to stop invasive carp.